clab/dynet/swig/README.md

 ## Building

-You need to have the latest version of SWIG installed (3.0.12 currently), which you can download from [swig.org](http://www.swig.org/).
+You need to have a recent version of SWIG installed (3.0.11 or later), which you can download from [swig.org](http://www.swig.org/).
 Note that if you are using Ubuntu, `apt-get` will almost certainly install a much older version that won't work here.
 You also need to make sure that